After almost three years of working on Queer River, in Spring 2023 James decided to start up a sister project researching Neuroqueer Ecologies.

 James Aldridge – Art, Ecology and Learning

-Neuroqueer Ecologies writing, walks, exhibitions etc will be included here on the Queer River blog under the category Neuroqueer Ecologies.
+Neuroqueer Ecologies related writing, walks, exhibitions etc will continue to be included here on the Queer River blog under the category Neuroqueer Ecologies.

 If you are interested in commissioning James to write, talk or exhibit, or if the themes of your own work are related and you’d like to have a chat or propose a collaboration, please do get in touch with your thoughts.